 The Environmental Management and Pollution Control (Waste Management) Regulations 2020, or 'Waste Management Regulations', are used to regulate and manage controlled waste and some aspects of the general waste disposal within Tasmania.

-The Waste Management Regulations were made under section 102 of the Environmental Management and Pollution Control Act 1994 (EMPCA) and came into effect on 3 November 2010.
+The Waste Management Regulations were made under section 102 of the Environmental Management and Pollution Control Act 1994 (EMPCA) and took effect on 4 March 2020.